qiushiyan/old-website/public/tidy-text-mining/regex.md

 |`+`|`+?`|
 |`{n, }`|`{n, }?`|

-, a common use case of lazy quantifiers is when we need to strip from html form text all its tags
+A common use case of lazy quantifiers is when we need to strip from html form text all its tags:

 ```r